soygcm/teki/README.md

 * Track the progress so that prevent to lose the north
 * Share the past decisions to new members or stakeholders
 * Projects that depends on people feedback (video games, social movements, events, etc)
-* Projects that wants or need fast learning and progress
+* Projects that need fast learning and progress

 ## Values